For Belt and Road to succeed, China must work harmoniously with other countries: Shanmugam

 Singapore's investments in China also accounted for 85 per cent of total inbound investments from BRI countries, he noted.

-The country recognised very early the potential for China's growth from the early 1980s, and was an “active proponent as well as participant of that growth”, Mr Shanmugam said, adding that the country supported the BRI since its early years of inception.
+The country recognised very early the potential for China's growth from the early 1980s, and was an “active proponent of that growth”, Mr Shanmugam said, adding that the country supported the BRI since its early years of inception.

 Small states must continually earn their relevance on the international stage, he said.
 "China, the US, India will be there a hundred years from now.
-For us, nothing is guaranteed and the world can pass us by in an instant."
+For us, nothing is guaranteed.
+The world can pass us by in an instant."

-Singapore benefits from initiatives like the BRI as well as continuing to maintain good relationships with its neighbours, with China as well as its Western counterparts in Europe and the US, he said.
+Singapore benefits from initiatives like the BRI and will also continue to maintain good relationships with its neighbours, with China as well as its Western counterparts in Europe and the US, he said.

 "Can Singapore remain relevant in the future?
 We can, if we are smart ... we achieved what we have achieved by thinking bold, thinking big."